JaredTherriault/Rope/README.md

 Hobby fork.
 I develop from dev-merge.
 Check that branch out if you want to use the latest features, but keep in mind I move fast and break things.

+Please do not open an issue unless you can provide steps to reproduce and ideally the original media used, if applicable.
+Discretion and privacy are core values.

+Priorities:
+* Easier interaction with components
+* Streamlined real-time playback experience
+* Support for most file types found on the web

 ![image](https://github.com/Alucard24/Rope/releases/download/splash/splash_next.png)

 Next(Stable)-1.1.03